Welcome to today's edition of the Rush 24-7 podcast.

 They're marginalizing you.

-They say you don't matter.
+They say, You don't matter.

-You're just one out of ten.
+You're just one out of 10.

-I don't take this stuff personally, Sturdley.
+I don't take this stuff personally, Snerdley.

 You've got to stop taking this stuff personally.